 The Subdivision would meet the applicable live/work development standards including minimum open space for the development.
 The project includes windows which will allow for passive heating and cooling.
-The three-unit building includes residences with windows generally facing east and west which will result in minimal southern exposure.
-The five unit building generally features windows in the north and south orientation which will allow for the prevailing sea breezes to flow through the structure.
-The inclusion of new trees will also provide additional shade throughout the property for increased site cooling.
+The buildings generally feature windows in the north and south orientation which will allow for the prevailing sea breezes to flow through the structure.
+The inclusion of new trees will also provide additional shade throughout the property.